shanemileham/shanemileham.github.io/_kb/psychology/emotions/stress.md

 - https://en.wikipedia.org/wiki/Fight-or-flight_response
 - https://en.wikipedia.org/wiki/Psychological_resilience

-Philosophy
-- There will always be more to do.
+There will always be more to do.
-- There will always be ways to improve the world.
+There will always be ways to improve the world.
-- There are always potential losses.
+There are always potential losses.
-- But that doesn't mean you have to fear the losses and succumb to reactive action.
+But that doesn't mean you have to fear the losses and succumb to reactive action.
-- Accept there will be losses.
+Accept there will be losses.
 Trust you can handle them.
 Focus on what you're grateful for.
 And act with purpose on what and whom you care about.

+Strive for the best case
+Still be excited for the worst case
+Over no change (current state)
+But know you're still fine in current state

+Pull motivation vs push (stress)